 Full details of the funding criteria can be found on the application form.

 Members of the Society can apply for up to £500.
 It must be an activity taking place within 12 months of application.
 Applications are usually considered three times a year – January, May and September.
-The closing dates for submissions are 15 February (2021 only), 31 May and 30 September.
+The closing dates for submissions are traditionally 31 anuary, 31 May and 30 September.
+However the RES will be reviewing applications on a monthly basis due to the impact of the pandemic on conferences.

 Eligible expenditure includes conference fees, travel expenses and/or accomodation expenses.
 Only travel and accommodation within the RES Expenses Policy will be reimbursed as eligible expenses.